tomas/mle/README.md

     $ make

-You can run `make eon_static` instead to build a static binary.
+To disable the plugin system open the Makefile and comment the WITH_MODULES line at the top.
+You can also run `make eon_static` in which case you'll get a static binary.

 ## Usage